StudentNOS/MA-LLM/How to use the Pipeline.md

 _-> Outputs 3 percentages:_

-a.
-GPT x Gold Standard (i.e., What percentage of the IDs in the gold standard did GPT also find?) = should be as close to 100% as possible
+a.	**Precision:** GPT x Gold Standard (i.e., What percentage of the IDs in the gold standard did GPT also find?) = should be as close to 100% as possible

-b.
-Gold Standard X Initial Search (i.e., What percentage of the initial search IDs was extracted manually in gold standard) = serves as reference value for c
+b.	**Proportion covered (Gold standard):** Gold Standard X Initial Search (i.e., What percentage of the initial search IDs was extracted manually in gold standard) = serves as reference value for c

-c.
-GPT X Initial Search (What percentage of the initial search IDs was extracted by GPT) = should be as close to reference value/b as possible
+c.	**Proportion covered (GPT):**GPT X Initial Search (What percentage of the initial search IDs was extracted by GPT) = should be as close to reference value/b as possible
 ![image](https://github.com/BerlinExchangeMedicine/ensure/assets/133876003/a38c3505-d596-450f-85de-fd6b2e7a9bdf)